JunesDiary/Arjun-Ghosh/index.md

 ### Supervised

-1. Supervisor: NVIDIA and CDAC [GPU Acceleration and HPC applications](https://github.com/openhackathons-org/gpubootcamp)
+1. Supervisor: NVIDIA and CDAC// Topic: [GPU Acceleration and HPC applications](https://github.com/openhackathons-org/gpubootcamp)
 2. More will be added soon ...